 All these things can essentially be summed up as follows: Are you genuinely interested in studying language change and variation by using interesting experimental methods?

 If your answer to that question is an enthusiastic yes, then please do get in touch now!
 Please include the codeword “penguin” in your email.
 That way I'll know that you've read this page carefully.
+(If you neither mention penguins nor seem to be a good candidate, I reserve the right to ignore your email.
+But if that's not the case, and I seem to have missed your email, feel free to follow up!)